juniordl/SearchEngine/README.md

 ### Execution

+1. Download all content folder CompileSeachEngine
-Open the cmd console in the application path and enter the words to search\
+2. Open the cmd console in the application path and enter the words to search\
 ```sh
 F:\path> SearchEngine.exe java .net